Sep 24, 2020

 Poor lighting is a common culprit when it comes to feeling out of sorts in our own homes.
 Try to invite as much natural light in as you can by opening the curtains and blinds each morning.
 Light opens up a space and allows your body to absorb some much-needed Vitamin D—one of our body’s key ingredients for feeling calm and happy.

-When nighttime rolls around, we recommend avoiding harsh ceiling lights—while overhead light can be quite practical for tasks like cooking or cleaning, we usually want a more serene or relaxing vibe when the day’s work is done.
+When nighttime rolls around, we recommend avoiding harsh ceiling lights.
+While overhead light can be practical for tasks like cooking or cleaning, a more serene or relaxing vibe will help you relax when the work is done.
 Some simple floor and table lamps are a key ingredient for creating a calming, low light that’s peaceful and pleasant.
 And don’t forget to use energy-saving bulbs and switches where possible, because we suspect a lower energy bill will also contribute to the tranquil new you.

 The colour of calm